How 3D Printing Is Accelerating Electric Vehicles Industry

 Electric vehicles are becoming more popular as the world moves towards reducing carbon emissions.
 As a result, all major automobile companies are actively working on developing electric vehicles, and 3D printing is playing a critical role in helping them speed up the process.

 This technology opens up a plethora of possibilities for EV manufacturing.
-It can help create prototype parts quickly, essential for testing new designs and technologies.
+It can help create prototype parts quickly, which is essential for testing new designs and technologies.

-Additionally, it allows companies to produce small-batch orders of components, which is necessary for a market that is still in its infancy.
+Additionally, it allows companies to produce small-batch orders of components, which is necessary for a market still in its infancy.

 Both additive manufacturing and EV manufacturing are attractive, rapidly evolving domains.
 However, as the execution is happening substantially, it isn’t easy to understand all the intricacies.
-It is where 3D printers come in, as it helps to optimise the entire process.
+This is where 3D printers come in, as they help optimize the entire process.

 How 3D Printing Helps EV Manufacturers Gain An Edge?